 - ¼- ½ cup salted, dry roasted peanuts, roughly chopped

 - 4 cups cooked rice

-- In a large skillet, heat 1 tbsp coconut oil over medium-high heat.
+- In a large skillet, heat 1 tablespoon coconut oil over medium-high heat.
 Pan-fry tofu on all four of the long sides, until golden brown.
 Use a pancake flipper to help lift the tofu if it sticks to the pan.
-Sprinkle tofu with ¼ tsp salt.
+Sprinkle tofu with ¼ teaspoon salt.
 Once the tofu is golden brown, set it aside.

-- In the same skillet, heat 1 tbsp coconut oil over high heat.
+- In the same skillet, heat 1 tablespoon coconut oil over high heat.
 Add the sliced carrots and cook for 2 minutes.
 Add the zucchini and onion, cook for another 1-2 minutes.
 Finally add the baby bok choy, and the garlic.
-Sprinkle the vegetables with ¼ tsp salt.
+Sprinkle the vegetables with ¼ teaspoon salt.
 Cook until vegetables are just tender.

 - Add the tofu, Pulo’s Kare Kare Toasted Peanut cooking sauce, vegetable broth, and turmeric to the sautéed vegetables.
 Simmer for 15-25 minutes over medium heat, until the vegetables are tender and the tofu is saturated with sauce.
 Taste and adjust the seasoning with salt if needed.

 - Serve the tofu and vegetables over a bed of rice, spoon as much extra sauce as your desire over each portion and finish the presentation with 1-2 tablespoon of chopped peanuts sprinkled over top.